thecogworks/Cogworks.CogFlare/README.md

 *   When any content node is changed(**Published/Unpublished/Deleted**), that node and any nodes referencing it will be purged from CloudFlare's cache
 *   When any media item is changed(**Saved**), it will be purged from CloudFlare's cache
 *   The ability to toggle the package functionality on/off in the settings
-*   The ability to toggle the cloudflare cache by adding the property "disableCloudFlareCache" to the node you wish to ignore
+*   The ability to toggle the Cloudflare cache by adding the property "disableCloudFlareCache" to the node you wish to ignore
 *   If you want to bypass a page now you have 2 options, using the "disableCloudFlareCache" in the node or using the "BlockAliases" in the settings

 <h3 style="color:salmon">Advanced Functionality</h3>